Let me set the record straight if you're picturing a swamp when you think of the Everglades National Park.

 Located at the end of the park road, by the shores of the Florida bay, this campground has both tent and RV sites, along with basic amenties such as bathrooms, showers and dump stations.
 No full-hookups available but some RV sites do have shorepower pedestals.
 There are pull-through sites too, for larger RV's.

 As mentioned above, Everglades National Park can be a great day trip from Miami itself, all the way down to the Flamingo area.
 Key Largo and other coastal locations can also serve as your home base.
 You can also explore the park's northern areas while driving the Tamiami Trail, between Tampa and Miami.

 However, if you want to explore the Flamingo area in-depth, your best location is Homestead.
 Prices vary, but it looks like you can find a room for two during the winter season (high-season for this park) for under $100, if you make your reservations early enough.
 The Garden Inn seems like a popular and affordable choice.
-If your budget allows, you could try the Townplace Suites or the Courtyard by Marriott Miami Homestead.
+If your budget allows, try the Towneplace Suites or the Courtyard by Marriott Miami Homestead.

 Visiting the Everglades FAQ

 We had many questions when planning our trip, and I'm sure others have wondered about the same issues as well.
 So, here are additional questions and what our research brought up so far -